 “You have captivated my heart, my sister, my bride; you have captivated my heart with one glance of your eyes, with one jewel of your necklace.”
 Song of Solomon 4:9

 You see, physical attraction is not something that we should pretend doesn’t exist.
-“God has given to women the privilege of displaying beauty” as Author Wade puts it, and we should be good stewards of that.
+“God has given to women the privilege of displaying beauty” as Author Wade puts it in his book Strength and Beauty.
 This kind of mentality takes work.
 I once saw a movie where the wife found out her husband was leaving her.
 So in an effort to win him back, she went and starting working out, got a makeover and fixed herself up and wanted to look beautiful all in an effort to win him back.
 But my thoughts were, why wasn’t she doing that in the first place?
 She had become complacent and not caring about her husband.
 We shouldn’t wait until our marriage begins having cracks to start making an effort.
 Loving your spouse will in turn give you an attitude of valuing their opinions and preferences.
 I’ve yet to meet a man who when they got married hoped their wife looked vastly different 10 years down the road.
 He was attracted to you for a reason.
 Make no mistake, our main priority is always to be pleasing to Christ.
 Seeking Christ and growing in our love for Him takes precedence.
 The overflow from that will be the attitude change towards our husbands and caring about his desires instead of our own.

 Even from the earliest years, little girls want to be thought of as pretty.
 They love to play dress up and be a princess and put on makeup.
 This is part of our glorious femininity that makes us unique as women.
 We should never envy other women’s beauty, but be good stewards of what God has given us.
 Self control is a fruit of the Spirit and enables us to choose foods wisely and limit the amount.
 We have the ability to maintain a healthy weight and to exercise.
 Scripture also condemns slothful living and gluttony.
 (Proverbs 13:4, Proverbs 23:21) It also tells us that bodily training is “of some value.”
 (1 Timothy 4:8)